Backbase/golden-sample-app/README.md

 The project uses the latest versions of the tools and libraries.
 - This prototype covers the following:

-    - Using existing journey installed from local NPM repository
     - Configuring journeys
     - Configuring entitlements